mrspeaker/moncroffe/README.md

 - omg... multiplayer, you can't jump as high...
   ... need to switch to fixed timestep for physics.
-- can go up through blocks in powerball (same bug as head hit, I think)

 > client

 - if join with 1 (or wahtever) second until round, you get 10 second countdown
-- Hit head slide down (and can get stuck in block)
 - Camera goes through block when close, looking on angle
 - Block & face selection wrong when close to blocks
 - Bullet gets stuck when firing close to block

 > server

-- Can get stuck in "born" state
+- Can get stuck in "born" state (close puter while game is playing)
 - Client background tab accumulates evil clowns
 - Block add/remove not synced
 - escape html in innerHTML calls